 Malaga, about three hours by plane from airports all over Britain, is the perfect place to eat well, dip into a little bit of culture and walk until your legs ache.
 You can swim, watch flamenco, stroll through the historic centre at midnight eating an ice cream or sit out under the stars sipping a glass of wine or a hot toddy.

 Local wines, are both easy to drink and inexpensive , wine makers have improved the quality of wines beyond recognition.
-If you like white wine try Botani or La Ola, named after the wave the trans Mediterranean ferry makes as it leaves port.
+If you like white wine try Botani ( I’ve recently tried both the Botani red and the rosé and enjoyed those too) or La Ola, named after the wave the trans Mediterranean ferry makes as it leaves port.
 Gin is a popular choice and many bars have barrels of Vermouth, mix the two, delicious.
-Beer can be ordered in small medium or large glasses.
-Tinto de Verano is a summer special made from red wine and lemonade and wonderfully refreshing.
+Beer can be ordered in small, medium or large glasses.
+Tinto de Verano is a summer special made from red wine and lemonade and wonderfully refreshing (enjoyed by locals rather than sangria which is what the tourist drink).

 Eating in Malaga is a joy.
 There are literally hundreds of bars , cafes and restaurants serving food form all over the world.
 I have found excellent Japanese food in Malaga as there is a synergy between these two fish loving countries, you can eat Italian food and now poké has arrived.
 Here I’ve mainly concentrated on local food as that is what I want to eat.
 Malaga is a city where almost no matter which bar you chose you will get a decent meal as most of the people eating with you will be Spanish either locals or tourists.